James D. Hughes: Biography

 Hughes transferred to Udorn Royal Thai Air Force Base, Thailand, in September 1972 as deputy commander, Seventh/Thirteenth Air Force, and became commander when that unit was reorganized as Detachment 7, 13th Air Force, in March 1973.
 He moved to Nakhon Phanom Royal Thai Air Force Base in April 1973 to assume duties as deputy commander, 7th Air Force, and chief of staff, U.S. Support Activities Group.

 In December 1973, Hughes assumed command of 9th Air Force at Shaw Air Force Base.
 He remained in this position until July 1975 when he moved back to Bergstrom as commander of 12th Air Force.
 He assumed his current command in June 1978.

-Hughes is a command pilot.
+Hughes was a command pilot.
 His military decorations and awards include the Distinguished Service Medal with two oak leaf clusters, Distinguished Flying Cross with oak leaf cluster, Bronze Star Medal, Air Medal with nine oak leaf clusters, Air Force Commendation Medal with oak leaf cluster, Purple Heart, Distinguished Unit Citation emblem with two oak leaf clusters, Air Force Outstanding Unit Award ribbon, Republic of Korea Presidential Unit Citation, Republic of Korea Order of National Security Merit (Gugseon Medal), Republic of Vietnam Gallantry Cross with palm and the Most Noble Order of the Crown of Thailand (First Class-Knight Grand Cross).
 He is a recipient of the Order of the Sword, the highest honor bestowed upon a commander by his non-commissioned officer corps.

-He has been awarded pilot wings from the Republic of Korea Air Force, Republic of China Air Force, Philippine Air Force and the Royal Thai Air Force.
+Hughes was awarded pilot wings from the Republic of Korea Air Force, Republic of China Air Force, Philippine Air Force and the Royal Thai Air Force.

-He was promoted to lieutenant general May 31, 1974, with the same date of rank.
+Hughes was promoted to lieutenant general May 31, 1974, with the same date of rank.
 He retired on July 1, 1981.
 In 2009, he received the 2009 Distinguished Graduate Award from his alma mater, the United States Military Academy.
 He participated in the celebrations of Richard Nixon's 98th birthday with the Richard Nixon Foundation in 2011, giving the keynote address.
-He turned 100 on July 7, 2022.
+He turned 100 on July 7, 2022, and died on January 12, 2024, at the age of 101.